 Three years after Pat first typed the words “Chapter One”, she signed a contract with Lighthouse Publishing of the Carolinas, Guiding Light imprint, for book one in the Willow Falls series.
 The Secret of Willow Inn released January 10, 2019.
 Book two, The Trouble in Willow Falls, releases November 4, 2019 and book three in 2020.
 Pat received NGCWC Georgia Peach Awards for her short story, The Vet and Valentine’s Day, and Willow Falls series book three.

 Pat and Tim—her high-school sweetheart and number one fan—continue to celebrate their fifty-plus-year marriage.
-They lead a small group, volunteer for church guest services, participate in two social organizations, and spend time with family and friends.
+They volunteer for church guest services, participate in two social organizations, and spend time with family and friends.

 Pat was born in Illinois and grew up in Orlando before Disney arrived.
 She has called Georgia home since the eighties.
-She and Tim live in an Atlanta suburb and are members of Gwinnett Church, a Northpoint Ministries campus.
+She and Tim live in Duluth and are members of Gwinnett Church, a Northpoint Ministries campus.
 Pat is a member of American Christian Fiction Writers and Word Weavers International.
+She has been featured on WATC Television Atlanta Alive and in Voyager Magazine http://voyageatl.com/interview/meet-pat-nichols-author-duluth/

 Q’s and A’s